kedare/haproxy-dynagent/README.md

 The DynAgent is a simple haproxy agent responding to the requests from the agent-check.

+It allows to report a dynamic weight (This is optional (ReportDynamicWeight)) so nodes with heavy CPU with have a lower priority (The minimum is 50% of the default priority, the maximum being 100%, this is based on the CPU average of a specified time (DynamicWeightCPUAverageOnSeconds))

 It allows the backend to control its status on the haproxy, to remove itself cleanly without breaking the connections.

+The state control is only available from the same host on the configured AdminPort, you can control it either by using the same binary as client when passing the desired state as paramter, or through HTTP (check admin.go), it also have a tiny web interface for troubleshooting to get/set the state (On the AdminPort)

 The related haproxy documentation can be found here :

 https://cbonte.github.io/haproxy-dconv/configuration-1.5.html#5.2-agent-check